 Needles and the Maze are more remote and require either backcountry hiking permits or 4×4 vehicles.
 Horseshoe Canyon is about 2.5 hours from Moab and access is via a 30-mile graded dirt road.

 Canyonlands is best known for its breathtaking views of the canyons, mesas, and buttes eroded by the Colorado River.

 A few of the most popular activities in Canyonlands include hiking, technical rock climbing, off-roading, and backcountry camping.
 Canyonlands, a dark sky park, is also great for stargazing.

-We did several short hikes in the park during our half-day visit to Canyonlands National Park.
+You can easily fit in several short hikes during a half-day visit to Canyonlands National Park.